JaxionProject/jaxion/README.md

   </a>
 </p>

 ## Links

 * [Code repository](https://github.com/JaxionProject/jaxion) on GitHub (this page).
 * [Documentation](https://jaxion.readthedocs.io) for up-to-date information about installing and running jaxion.

+## Testing

+`jaxion` is tested with `pytest`.
+Tests are included in the `tests/` folder.

+## Contributing

+`jaxion` welcomes community contributions of all kinds.
+Open an issue or fork the code and submit a Pull request.
+Please check out the [Contributing Guidslines](CONTRIBUTING.md)

 ## Cite this repository

+TODO XXX